-With 183 Member Parties, CITES provides an international framework for monitoring and controlling trade between countries in species at risk and penalizing violations.
+- With 183 Member Parties, CITES provides an international framework for monitoring and controlling trade between countries in species at risk and penalizing violations.
 CITES-listed species are subject to strict trade controls and verifications.
-For highly endangered species, commercial international trade can essentially be shut down.
+For highly endangered species, commercial international trade in all CITES-listed species can essentially be shut down.

-International trade in shark and ray species, too often, drives overfishing, which - together with finning and bycatch - drive depletion.
-Controlling international trade through this powerful tool for biodiversity conservation can reduce the pressure on commercially valuable shark and ray populations.
+- International trade in shark and ray species, too often, drives overfishing, which - together with overconsumption and bycatch - drive depletion.
+Controlling international trade through this powerful tool for biodiversity conservation can help reduce the pressure on commercially valuable shark and ray populations.

-While CITES has helped to save a myriad of terrestrial species, the effort to list sharks and marine fish is still a relatively new ground and has resulted in difficult battles.
+While CITES has helped restrict trade for a myriad of terrestrial species, the effort to list sharks and marine fish is still a relatively new ground and has resulted in difficult battles.
 Sharks have been on CITES agenda since 1994 with CITES trade controls going into effect for basking and whale sharks in 2002, great white sharks in 2004, and CITES trade ban for 6 out of the 7 sawfishes in 2007.

 Five species of highly traded sharks, both manta rays and one species of sawfish were listed under CITES at the conclusion of the 16th Meeting of the Conference of the Parties (CoP16) held in March 2013 in Bangkok, Thailand - with the new controls coming into effect 18 months later.
 It was a critical step forward in the long-term conservation of these highly traded species.